bytecodealliance/cranelift/docs/langref.rst

 accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.

-When the address is the result of a :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr` with sufficient size to cover the access given its size and offset, and there are no intervening memory reallocations, they are :term:`safe`, and either succeed or reliably :term:`trap`, depending on whether the computed address is :term:`mapped` or not.
+If the memory at the given addresss is not :term:`addressable`, the behavior is undefined.

-When these conditions are not met, the behavior of these instructions is undefined.
+If the address is the result of a :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr`, and either the access extends outside the size given for the address computation, or there has been an intervening memory reallocation since the address computation, the behavior is undefined.

 .. autoinst:: load
 .. autoinst:: store